 The 2019 assessment was updated with 2018 and 2019 survey results.
 The biomass of yelloweye rockfish continues to decline, meriting precautionary harvest levels.
-The SSC accepts the authors' and the GPT's recommendation for 2020 and 2021 Tier, ABCs and OFLs.
-The SSC appreciates the authors' comparison of the lower 90th percentile of biomass to the biomass point estimate as requested.
-This stock remains unique in the use of the 90th percentile as it combines the biomass estimate with the uncertainty in the estimate.
-Typically, uncertainty in biomass estimates are not used to address risk by modifying the biomass estimates themselves.
-The SSC encourages the authors to explore alternatives that are more in line with current practice, including further consideration of the risk table to account for uncertainty in this stock.
-Ultimately, the SSC fully agrees with the authors and GPT that an age-structured assessment is very desirable for this stock and the SSC continues to encourage its development.
+The SSC accepts the Author and the Plan Team recommendation for 2020 and 2021 Tier, ABC and OFL.
+The SSC supports the Plan Team recommendation to compare the lower 90th percentile to the biomass point estimate.
+Perhaps the use of the risk table.
+Finally, the SSC continues to encourage the development of an age-structured model.